solita/solita.github.com/_posts/2026-02-11-using-ai-tooling-with-clojure.md

 Generating and analyzing code with AI tooling is just one way to apply AI in software development.
-As developers, we should understand the potential for embedding AI functinality at the application level too.
+As developers, we should understand the potential for embedding AI functionality at the application level too.
 LLMs seem to be good at understanding my intentions, even if they don't necessarily produce the right results.
 One possibility is to take input provided by a human and